awkena/qrlabelr/README.md

 # Usage
 ## Generating field books
-To use qrlabelr, one must first generate a field book or data input that shows individual experimental plot or label attributes. **A field or study book is required as an input data input in qrlabelr.**
+To use qrlabelr, one must first generate a field book or data input that shows individual experimental plot or label attributes. **A field or study book is required as an input data input in qrlabelr for plot labels.
+For seed packet labels, a data input containing the attributes of the seed samples must be provided**.

 Typically, layout information for field plots are obtained based on the experimental design and treatment randomization.
 For field plot labels, it is strongly recommended to have the grid coordinates of plots (row and column numbers of plots) included in the field book.

-There are free open-source software such as ['FielDHub'](https://github.com/DidierMurilloF/FielDHub), which users can use to easily generate an input field book for plot label design in qrlabelr.
-Other user-preferred software such as 'BMS' can equally be used to generate an input field book if desired.
+There are free open-source software such as [FielDHub](https://github.com/DidierMurilloF/FielDHub), which users can use to easily generate an input field book for plot label design in qrlabelr.
+Other user-preferred software such as 'BMS' or 'breedbase' can equally be used to generate an input field book if desired. *The qrlabelr package is 'BrAPI- compliant'*.

+In R, users can use available functions in the ['QBMS'](https://icarda-git.github.io/QBMS/index.html) package to query 'BrAPI'-supported databases for input field books.
+A user-friendly UI component for accessing data from 'BrAPI'-supported databases is available in the 'shiny' app.

 **Input data must be imported as a data frame into qrlabelr for use.
-We recommend that users save input data as 'csv' or as 'xls' or 'xlsx' files for easy import to 'qrlabelr'**
+We recommend that users save input data as csv or as xls or xlsx files for easy import to qrlabelr**.

 ## Plot label design options
 The qrlabelr package offers two user-centered options for creating plot labels affixed with QR codes.